Skip to main content

 To use Molpha oracle data in your Solana program, you need to:

-1. Pass the Feed account to your instruction.
+2. Pass the Feed account to your instruction with proper owner verification.

 3. Access the latest_answer to get the current value.